 I am more than happy to partner with you to help you navigate physical sciences and the application thereof, for your success!

-Meharry Medical College - PhD, Biochemistry and Cancer Biology
+Graduate Degree: Meharry Medical College - PHD, Biochemistry and Cancer Biology

 What is your teaching philosophy?